smithylee81/MS1-SuburbanMassage/README.md

 - ### Frequent User Goals
     - #### As a frequent visitor, I want to be able to acess any new information and send another enquiry about booking another massage.
-        1.The user would already be comfortable with the website layout and can easily navigate the page to get what they need, whether that be information or to send an enquiry on booking another massage.
+        1. The user would already be comfortable with the website layout and can easily navigate the page to get what they need, whether that be information or to send an enquiry on booking another massage.

 ## Further Testing